This post may contain affiliate links. Please read our disclosure policy.

 - 1 large green bell pepper finely chopped

-- 1 15 ounce can no-salt-added tomato sauce
+- 15 ounces tomato sauce no-salt added recommended

 - 1/4 cup ketchup